-Colors by Number is an iPad application created for design professionals, artists, developers and color enthusiasts in general – to complement their use of color in the mediums and applications of their choice – in the studio, the office, at home and beyond.
-It’s also a fun and effective teaching tool for introducing students to the nuances of color theory and its application as an immediate, personal experience.
+Colors by Number is an iPad application created for design professionals, architects, artists, color specialists and developers – to complement their use of color in the mediums and applications of their choice – in the studio, the office, at home and beyond.
+At the same time, it’s a fun and effective teaching tool for introducing students to the nuances of color theory and its application as an immediate, personal experience.

 Does Colors by Number offer an easy “system” for coming up with color schemes?